2002–03 Eastern Counties Football League

-The 2002–03 Eastern Counties Football League season was the 61st in the history of Eastern Counties Football League a football competition in England.
+The 2002–03 season was the 61st in the history of Eastern Counties Football League a football competition in England.

+AFC Sudbury were champions, winning their third Eastern Counties Football League title in a row after the new club was formed in 1999.

 Premier Division

 The Premier Division featured 20 clubs which competed in the division last season, along with three new clubs: